harrypmdev/liars-dice/README.md

     <br>
 - The problem was a for loop in 'handlePipChange()'.
 The for loop iterated through the options of the quantity selector and set a variable if it found the current quantity.
 - The loop would then continue iterating and reset the variable to false because the current quantity was not the last option in the selector.
 This was causing the current quantity to be missed.
-- The 'break' keyword was added so the loop did not continue after it identified the current quantity
+- The 'break' keyword was added so the loop did not continue after it identified the current quantity.
     <details>
     <summary>Bug three solved</summary>